ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

       byte[] data
     }

 The SCT bundle will contain the trusted certificate chain the HTTPS client built (chaining to a trusted root certificate.)
-It also contains the list of associated SCTs, the exact domain it is applicable to, and metadata pertaining to how often it has been reported to the server.
+It also contains the list of associated SCTs, the exact domain it is applicable to, and metadata pertaining to how often it has been reported to the third party.

     class SCTBundle
     {
       X509[] certificate_chain
       SCT[]  sct_list
       string domain
-      uint32 num_reports_to_server
+      uint32 num_reports_to_thirdparty

       def equals(sct_bundle) {
         if(sct_bundle.domain != this.domain) return false